 Other most crowded trades

-Closely following short European stocks was the long US dollar (UUP), which was cited by 18% of the survey’s respondents.
-The attractiveness of tech equities has been fading.
-Over the past few months, tech stocks (QQQ) have disappointed the markets (SPY).
-Investors cited FAANG and BAT stocks as the third most crowded trade.
+Closely following the “long EM” trade was last month’s most crowded, “long US dollar (UUP),” cited by 17% of the respondents.
+The allure of tech stocks has been fading.
+Over the past few months, tech stocks (QQQ) have disappointed markets (SPY).
+Investors cited FAANG+BAT as the third most crowded trade.